khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 - step back from the current item [1] → []

-The square braket arrays generated during walking through the item-maze [1, 2, 3] are:
+The square bracket arrays generated during walking through the item-maze [1, 2, 3] are:

 `[], [1], [1, 2], [1, 2, 3], [1, 3], [2], [2, 3], [3]`
 Okay, wait, aren't these arrays same as the powerset of the items [1, 2, 3]?
 Exactly, We just generated all possible subsets of the items [1, 2, 3].